Adam3kk/IncrementalBackup/README.md

 - Searches the local backup directory (BACKUP_DIR) for .tar.enc files older than 5 days,
 - If old backup files are found, their paths are printed to the log and then deleted using find,
 - Otherwise if no old files are found, an informational message is logged instead,

+##### `check_free_space()`
+- Verifies that there is enough free disk space available in the backup destination directory (BACKUP_DIR) before creating a new backup,
+- If the available space is below a defined 2GB, the script exits and displays an error,